kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 With AWS this is straightforward as we can store the file on S3 object storage.
 Create a standard [AWS storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) for this.

-:information_source:&nbsp; _For the purposes of this guide we'll create a bucket named **`gitlab-10k-terraform-state`**_.
+:information_source:&nbsp; _For the purposes of this guide we'll create a bucket named **`gitlab-10k-tf-state`**_.

-:information_source:&nbsp; You will need to use your own name for the bucket here, this is because bucket names are global in AWS and you will likely get a naming conflict using **`gitlab-10k-terraform-state`**
+:information_source:&nbsp; The bucket may be named as desired.
+However please note that the Toolkit will create a bucket later with the naming format `<prefix>-terraform-state` for the [Terraform Module Registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/) feature in GitLab by default (which can also be changed if required).
+Each bucket requires a unique name to avoid clashes.

 ### 1d.
 Static External IP